keep3r-network/keep3r-network-v2/docs/technical/sidechain/IKeep3rEscrow.md

 This contract acts as an escrow contract for wKP3R tokens on sidechains and L2s

+Can be used as a replacement for keep3rV1Proxy in keep3r sidechain implementations

 ### `wKP3R() → address _wKP3RAddress` (external)